 Ballot Measure 47 (2006)

-The Act that comprises chapter 3, Oregon Laws 2007 (Ballot Measure 47 (2006)), was proposed by initiative petition and was approved by the people at the regular general election on November 7, 2006.
+The Act that comprises Chapter 3, Oregon Laws 2007 (Ballot Measure 47 (2006)), was proposed by initiative petition and was approved by the people at the regular general election on November 7, 2006.
 Ballot Measure 47 set specific limits on campaign contributions and expenditures, among other related election provisions.
 At the same time, Ballot Measure 46, a companion constitutional amendment, failed.
 Had that amendment passed, it would have effectively overturned the Oregon Supreme Court’s decision in Vannatta v.
 Keisling, 324 Or.
-514 (1997), which prohibited campaign finance limits under the state Constitution’s Article 1, Section 8 free speech provisions.
+514 (1997), which prohibited campaign finance limits under the state Constitution’s Article 1, section 8 free speech provisions.

 The following summary of the legal challenges and decisions related to the operability of Ballot Measure 47 is contained in the introduction to ORS Chapter 259, which is where the measure is codified in statute: